freesemt/molass-essense/_build/html/_sources/intro.md

-# Molass Library Design
+# Molass Library Theory

 <font color="orange">WARNING: This site is under construction to be publicly browsable in April, 2025.</font>

 Molass Library, as its name suggests, is a library style rewrite of [MOLASS](https://www.jstage.jst.go.jp/article/biophysico/20/1/20_e200001/_article), a tool for SEC-SAXS data analysis currently ported at [Photon Factory](https://pfwww.kek.jp/saxs/MOLASS.html), designed to be suitable for scripting in Jupyter notebooks, thus aimed at more flexible use in the Python ecosystem, compared to the predecessor.

-This document describes the design philosophy of the library.
+This document describes the theoretical aspect of the library.
 The readers should follow the order shown in the left sidebar.

 To get started, follow [Molass Library Tutorial](https://freesemt.github.io/molass-tutorial/).